Hormones and performance

 UK labs report in nmol/L. US labs use ng/dL.
 To convert: nmol/L × 28.842 = ng/dL.
 So 15 nmol/L ≈ 433 ng/dL.
 If you're reading American content (most of what Google surfaces), this conversion is essential.

 Note that NHS lab ranges vary.
 North Bristol NHS Trust uses 6–27 nmol/L. Other trusts use 8.7–29 nmol/L. This inconsistency is itself a problem — a man at 7 nmol/L could be flagged as low at one hospital and “normal” at another.
 This is why clinical context matters more than the number alone.
+A reading above the top of the range has its own meaning too — see our guide to high testosterone in men for what drives it and why above-range is not better.

 3. Does testosterone really decline 1% per year?